-Washington will open to full capacity before we know it and finding employees to work is now the industry’s top challenge.
-Before the pandemic, there was a labor shortage.
+After a year and a half of shutdowns, Washington is open for business.
+Finding employees to work is now the industry’s top challenge.
+Even before the pandemic, there was a labor shortage.

 You’ve been wondering how to get your employees back to work.
 One way to do that is to share your employee’s wages with the Employment Security Department.

 One way many businesses are enticing their employees back through the door is the SharedWork program offered through the Employment Security Department (ESD).
 Some businesses are even using the program as a competitive hiring advantage.
 If an employee is worried about going back to work one week only to get laid off the week after, knowing they are on the SharedWork program may make them more likely to go back.
 Check out this video for a quick overview of the program.

 SharedWork is a program offered through ESD that pays anywhere from 50 to 90% of your employees’ salaries if they are working 10 to 50% fewer hours.
 This is measured in hours, not in salary.
 For example, if an employee worked for you in November before a layoff and used to work 30 hours a week, you can hire that employee back for 15 hours a week and they can still get half of their unemployment benefits.

 When you are participating in SharedWork, this employee working at 50% of their hours will get:

 - half of their salary

 - any benefits they receive from you as an employee

 In short, you and the state are sharing the cost of the employee.